-My English Grandma taught my Mum to make a dish for my Dad called Lancashire Hotpot, a dish consisting of meat, usually lamb, covered by alternating layers of thinly sliced potatoes and onions and baked with stock.
-It was a family favorite.
-When I left home to go to school, I developed my own version made with layers of sliced apple, onion, and potato.
-For this Apple Potato Bake recipe, I have left out the meat to turn my dish into a very delicious side that goes with virtually anything.
-Give it a try.
+This English dish, also called Lancashire Hotpot, traditionally consists of meat, usually lamb, covered by alternating layers of thinly sliced potatoes and onions and baked with stock.
+This version of Lancashire Hotpot is... made with layers of sliced apple, onion, and potato.
+By leaving out the meat, this dish becomes a very delicious side that goes with virtually anything.

-1. Preheat the oven to 400.
+Preheat the oven to 400 degrees.
 Lightly grease a 13 x 9 x 2-inch baking pan with a lid.
 If you do not have a lid, use aluminum foil lined with parchment paper to create a lid.
 Set aside.

-3. In a bowl, toss the sliced potatoes and apples with the onion mixture, sprinkle with some salt and pepper.
+In a bowl, toss the sliced potatoes and apples with the onion mixture, and sprinkle with some salt and pepper.

 Be sure to use waxy potatoes like Yukon Gold to make this.
 It won’t work as well with Idaho or Russet potatoes.
 They are too starchy and soft.